Intraoral Imaging: Basic Principles, Techniques and Error Correction

 Subtraction can also be performed using digital images.
 This is the process used to compare an area before and subsequent to treatment to assess progress or change.
 The computer subtracts the two images and the image that remains represents the difference or change between pre- and post-treatment.
 The challenge with digital subtraction is the need to register the images prior to subtraction.
 The images are seldom identical in their placement or projection geometry and must be matched structurally in order to determine the actual change that occurred between the two images taken at different points in time.2,3

-After the image has been obtained, it can be stored in the computer, printed, or sent electronically in instances of referral or insurance claims.
+After the image has been obtained, it can be viewed and stored on the computer, printed, or sent electronically in instances of referral or insurance claims.
 Digital radiography facilitates storage and easy access for image viewing, duplication, printing, or electronic transfer.
 Digital imaging is an integral part of a complete electronic record without the need for physical storage space and concern that the images will be damaged or destroyed.
 However, it is important to back-up patient records daily to avoid lost data.
 There are a variety of media that can be used for back-up storage such external hard drives, CDs, DVDs, or cloud technology.

 Digital imaging like film radiography utilizes x-ray beam collimators to reduce the area of exposure at the skin surface with a preference for rectangular collimation and receptor holding devices to reduce retakes.
 Rectangular collimation more so than round reduces both primary and scatter radiation which not only benefits the patient by reducing exposure but also improves image quality.3,8 Because digital receptors are more sensitive to scatter radiation than film, rectangular collimation is recommended for use with digital imaging systems.
 There are a number of commercially available devices that the clinician can utilize to achieve rectangular collimation and reduce exposure.3,9 Current digital receptors offer equal or greater dose reduction than F-speed film and comparable diagnostic utility.3

-The majority of technique and exposure errors can be produced with digital receptors as with conventional film with a few exceptions.
+The majority of technique and exposure errors can be produced with digital receptors and conventional film with a few exceptions.
 The greatest advantage of digital imaging is elimination of processing errors which are the most common causes of retakes in film-based radiography.
 In addition, digital imaging also eliminates the darkroom, processor and chemical maintenance which requires additional time and effort when done properly, and lengthy processing time.
 Regardless of the imaging system employed, the clinician should take all necessary steps to reduce the amount of radiation the patient receives in compliance with the ALARA Principle (As Low As Reasonably Achievable).
 Primary to dose reduction is the application of selection criteria in the determination of necessary radiographs.1